A woman died of coronavirus on a plane. Her fellow passengers were never notified.

 Nevada began reopening its economy May 1, with Las Vegas casinos opening back up the first week of June.
 By late July, the daily number of new coronavirus cases had reached a peak, climbing well above 1,000 on several days.
 On July 24, authorities reported 966 cases.

-It’s not clear whether the woman knew that she was infected with the virus or where she was exposed.
+It’s not clear whether the woman knew she was infected with the virus or where she was exposed.
 A relative who was traveling with her told police she had been suffering shortness of breath, but a section in the police report detailing medical history makes no mention of covid-19 or the coronavirus.
 The relative declined to comment after the death was made public and could not be reached this past week.

 The woman was not subject to any health screening by airport officials in Las Vegas, a hands-off approach that is in line with the stance taken by airports around the country.